Ref Library Sitemap

 Megan's Law from Wikipedia.

-● California Megan's Law Website.
+● Megan's Law.
+"All states now have a form of Megan's Law.
 Summary of Megan's Law - California's Megan's Law was enacted in 1996 Penal Code Article 290.46.
 It mandates the California Department of Justice (CA DOJ) to notify the public about specified registered sex offenders.
 Megan's Law also authorizes local law enforcement agencies to notify the public about sex offender registrants found to be posing a risk to public safety.
 Megan's Law is named after seven-year-old Megan Kanka, who was raped and killed by a known child molester who had moved across the street from the family without their knowledge."

 ● Megan's Law in Vancouver by Rebecca Chaster, Antony Kwok and Michael More, Copyright, UBC Geographical Biogeosciences 479, 2010.
 A Spatial Analysis of Sex Offender Restrictions in Residential Areas.